Rating

 History

-The island only started to develop during the 19th century, when it became one of the first and most exclusive resorts in Europe, attracting famous writers, filmstars and even royalties.
-Grand hotels were built along the coastline and the once almost deserted island became the place to be.
+The island only started to develop during the nineteenth century, when it became one of the first and most exclusive resorts in Europe, attracting famous writers, filmstars and even royalties.
+Grand hotels were built along the coastline, and the once almost deserted island became the place to be.

 Film Festival